Skip to main content

 Conclusion: Integrating On-Chain Analytics Into Your Trading

 On-chain analytics provides a unique edge in cryptocurrency trading-the ability to see what's actually happening on the blockchain rather than relying solely on price action or sentiment.
-While no analysis method guarantees profits, understanding metrics like NUPL, MVRV Z-Score, and exchange flows can significantly improve your timing and risk management.
+In 2026, with $134 billion in ETF assets and MVRV Z-Score at 1.32 indicating fair value, understanding these metrics has never been more crucial.

 Start simple.
 Master NUPL and exchange flows before adding complexity.
 The goal isn't to have the most sophisticated dashboard-it's to make better trading decisions with higher probability outcomes.